Pre-Chiropractic Medicine (BS)

 • Capstone/research projects

-Pre-health professional majors at USF get unparalleled hands-on learning, including the unique opportunity to learn about muscles, bones and movement with human cadavers as an undergraduate.
+Pre-health professional majors at Saint Francis get unparalleled hands-on learning, including the unique opportunity to learn about muscles, bones, and movement with human cadavers as an undergraduate.
 (At larger schools, this experience is typically reserved for graduate students.)

 Aside from our Human Cadaver Lab, our science facilities include a range of labs equipped with cutting-edge tools and instrumentation, including an anatomage table for virtual dissections.

-With dozens of student groups, peer ministries and service organizations, USF students will find many ways to get involved on campus and in the community.
+With dozens of student groups, peer ministries, and service organizations, Saint Francis students will find many ways to get involved on campus and in the community.
 Groups that might interest pre-chiropractic students include:

 • Kinesiology and Nutrition Club